openHPI/TeachingTeamGuidelines/docs/courseadministration/courseproperties.md

 Like topics, levels are a way to filter courses on the courses page.
 They are predefined per platform.
 For example, on openHPI we use Junior, Beginner, Advanced and Expert.

 #### Learning goals
+The Learning goals are typically displayed to show learners the specific learning outcomes they can achieve through the course.
+These goals can vary depending on the course and can be created in this section.
+They also can serve as tags asigned to each course, which later on will allow for sorting and searching within the course database.

 #### Target groups
+These are the specific profiles of learners that the course is designed for.
+These groups can vary depending on the course and can be created in this section.
+They also can serve as tags asigned to each course, which later on will allow for sorting and searching within the course database.

 #### Channel
 If you want to publish your course in a dedicated channel, you can select the channel here by using the dropdown.